decentraland/old-documentation/_posts/blockchain-integration/2020-02-17-get-a-wallet.md

 [MANA](https://etherscan.io/token/decentraland) is Decentraland’s fungible (reproducible or interchangeable) cryptocurrency token.
 It is burned, or spent in exchange for LAND parcels, wearables and names.

-Steps to buy MANA
+Steps to buy MANA:

 - First, you need to register with an exchange that lists MANA (such as [Coinbase](https://www.coinbase.com/), [Huobi](https://www.huobi.io/), [Binance](https://www.binance.com/)).
 - Secondly, you will need to deposit funds into your account.
 While things change rapidly in the crypto world, it’s not likely that there’s an exchange available to convert your USD directly for MANA.
 If that’s the case, you’ll first need to obtain a cryptocurrency listed in a currency pair with MANA, such as Ether (ETH), and then exchange it for Decentraland’s native token.
-- Third, once logged into your exchange account, click on the “Markets” or “Exchange” link and search for your desired currency pairing, for example, MANA/ETH.
+- Third, once logged into your exchange account, click on the “Markets” or “Exchange” link and search for your desired currency pairing.
+For example, MANA/ETH.
 In the “Buy” field, you can then specify the amount of MANA you want to buy or the amount of ETH you want to spend.
 Make sure you take a moment to review the full details of the transaction including any fees that apply and the total cost of completing your purchase.

 ## What is ‘gas’?

 ‘Gas’ is a shorthand term used to describe the cost of powering a transaction or contract in Ethereum.
 Because blockchain is decentralized, every transaction is distributed through multiple computers, not a central server.
 This ensures each token – in this case, each collectible – is secure and one-of-a-kind.
 It also takes a lot of computational power, which is covered by the cost of gas.

 - _‘Gas’ is composed of two parts: Gas Price and Gas Limit.
 Gas Price is what you offer to pay the miners (in a tiny measurement of ether called ‘gwei’) for each operation to execute the smart contract.
-Gas Limit is how many operations you let them do before they run out of gas and drop the transaction_
+Gas Limit is how many operations you let them do before they run out of gas and drop the transaction._
-- _1 gwei = 1/1,000,000,000th of an Ether_
+- _1 gwei = 1/1,000,000,000th of an Ether._

 <img src="/images/media/get-a-wallet-gas.png" style="margin: 2rem auto;display: block; width:90%">